GuoshiuanLin/SP4E_HW/HW3/README.md

 ./test_temp
 ```

-test_temp file for each test is referring to CSV Writer creates a file inside the build directory.
+test_temp file for each test refers to CSV Writer creating a file inside the build directory.
 For example for Excercise 4.2, 4.3 and 4.4 written files are "homogeneous_temperature.csv", "sinus_vol_heat.csv" and "lin_vol_heat.csv" respectively.

-Generated .csv files can be used to control, track and visualize the results generated from every test (Ex 4.2, 4.3 and 4.4) in Paraview, as explained in continuation for Exercise 4.6
+Generated .csv files can be used to control, track, and visualize the results generated from every test (Ex 4.2, 4.3, and 4.4) in Paraview, as explained in continuation for Exercise 4.6

 ### Executing heat_distribution.py